Rapid generation of all-optical $^{39}$K Bose-Einstein condensates using a low-field Feshbach resonance: Introduction

 In this work, we demonstrate rapid evaporation of \K gases to quantum degeneracy from a time-averaged optical trap.
-By using low-field Feshbach resonances~\cite{DErrico07NJP,Landini12PRA,Salomon14PRA} we are able to directly tune the rethermalization rate and show a linear dependence between evaporation flux in the BEC and the scattering length when sufficiently distant from the resonance.
+By using low-field Feshbach resonances~\cite{DErrico07NJP,Landini12PRA,Salomon14PRA} we are able to directly tune the rethermalization rate and show a dependence between evaporation flux in the BEC and the scattering length when sufficiently distant from the resonance.
 Accordingly, compared to the largest prepared BEC we are able to decrease our evaporation time by a factor of 5 while approximately doubling the evaporation flux when tuning the scattering length.
+By generating Feshbach magnetic fields via readily existing coils employed for our magneto-optical trap, our approach might be implemented more easily in other existing setups compared to previously demonstrated hybrid trap techniques~\cite{Landini12PRA}.
 We describe our apparatus and the detailed experimental sequence including direct loading of the optical trap and a multi-stage magnetic state preparation.
 We finally discuss the prospects of using our result in compact quantum inertial sensors using tunable interactions.